 Foreign currency effects.
-With respect to the average foreign exchange rates that we use to report our results, the U.S. dollar strengthened significantly against the Euro, the British pound sterling, the Japanese yen and the Canadian dollar in the first quarter of 2015 compared to the same period in 2014.
-Given our currency mix of revenues and expenses around the world, these fluctuations had a negative impact on our consolidated revenues, as well as on our consolidated adjusted EBITDA and underlying operating profit margins.
-The revenues of each of our segments were negatively impacted by foreign currency movements, however, given their specific currency profiles, certain of our segments experienced benefits to their related margins.
+With respect to the average foreign exchange rates that we use to report our results, the U.S. dollar strengthened significantly against the Euro, the British pound sterling, the Japanese yen and the Canadian dollar in the third quarter and nine-month period ended September 30, 2015, compared to the same periods in 2014.
+Given our currency mix of revenues and expenses around the world, these fluctuations had a negative impact on our consolidated revenues and on our consolidated underlying operating profit margin, but had no impact on our consolidated adjusted EBITDA margin.
+The revenues of each of our segments were negatively impacted by foreign currency movements.
+However, certain of our segments experienced benefits to their related margins, reflecting their specific currency profiles.